phpstan/phpstan/website/src/developing-extensions/class-reflection-extensions.md

 }
 ```

-Most likely you will also have to implement a new class implementing the [`PropertyReflection`](https://github.com/phpstan/phpstan-src/blob/master/src/Reflection/PropertyReflection.php) interface:
+Most likely you will also have to create a new class implementing the [`PropertyReflection`](https://github.com/phpstan/phpstan-src/blob/master/src/Reflection/PropertyReflection.php) interface:

 ```php
 namespace PHPStan\Reflection;